clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 returned value.
 The final key is assigned the provided value and a new nested collection is returned.

-`update-in` will create new hash-maps if a key in the sequence of keys does not exist.
+`assoc-in` will create new hash-maps if a key in the sequence of keys does not exist.
 The returned collection will have a nested structure correlating to the provided sequence along with the provided value as the value of the final key.